Your child is sweaty, flushed, and his forehead feels warm. You think he has a fever. What should you do?

 - look or act sick

 For more tips on how to help your child’s next fever, download the free St. Louis Children’s Hospital Kid Care App.

-If you would like information about fever and its side effects or tips on how to take a temperature emailed or mailed to you, contact our Family Resource Center.
+If you would like information about fever and its side effects or tips on how to take a temperature emailed or mailed to you, contact our Center for Families Resource Library.